AFFINITY: The upgraded software (Affinity V3.1) from Canva has an amazing new RAW conversion option with tonal presets. It's worth trying...

 • Keep the Aperture, Shutter, and ISO displays but add more sensor control.

 • All image sensors have a Noise Floor.
-This is a common technical limitation.
+This is a known technical limitation.

 • We control the image signal SNR and the visibility of the sensor's noise floor.